octokit/octokit.net/docs/getting-started.md

 client.Credentials = tokenAuth;
 ```

+It is **strongly recommended** to use the [OAuth Flow](https://github.com/octokit/octokit.net/blob/master/docs/oauth-flow.md) for interactions on behalf of a user, as this gives two significant benefits:

+ - the application owner never needs to store a user's password
+ - the token can be revoked by the user at a later date

 When authenticated, you have 5000 requests per hour available.
 So this is the recommended approach for interacting with the API.

-**TODO:** separate doc for OAuth flow

 ### Connecting to GitHub Enterprise